TYPO3-cookbooks/VagrantTypo3Org/README.md

 The document root of the virtual machine is mounted to the ``/var/www/vhosts/t3org.dev/www`` folder inside the directory `Typo3Org`.

+## Modfying files

+There are basically three methods to modify files on the vagrant box.
+Choose the one your workflow works best with.

+### a) changing on the server with ssh/sftp

+As described in the last chapter you can connect to vagrant via SSH or SFTP to change files directly on the VM.

+### b) shared folder

+Vagrant creates a shared folder for you.
+It is placed in the subfolder "web" on your local machine right inside your vagrant folder (that's where the Vagrantfile is).
+Whenever you change a file there it is automatically changed on the VM and vice versa.

+Unfortunately this might not work on a Windows Host as it does not support symlinks.

+Be aware that when reinstalling the VM (see below) this shared folder is deleted.
+Make sure to make backups outside the folder if you need this.

+### c) copying files via SSH

+If you use an IDE like PHPStorm it can take care of copying files from the VM and back.

+There is a tutorial on how to this on jetbrains: <http://www.jetbrains.com/phpstorm/webhelp/working-with-web-servers-copying-files.html>

 # Troubleshooting

 ## Vagrant stuck (Network issue)